holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=Bash}
     mount

-Then remount the above immediately, thus taking effect before a reboot, which is the safest way, as if you get the mounts incorrect, your system may fail to boot in some cases, which means you will have to boot a live CD to modify the `/etc/fstab`, execute the following commands:
+Then remount the above immediately, thus taking effect before a reboot.
+This is the safest way, as if you get the mounts incorrect, your system may fail to boot in some cases, which means you will have to boot a live CD to modify the `/etc/fstab`.
+Execute the following commands:

 {linenos=off, lang=Bash}
     sudo mount --bind /var/tmp /var/tmp